talk2MeGooseman/tools-and-workflow-stuff/README.md

 ## Windows
 * [Window Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) - The Windows Subsystem for Linux lets developers run GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.
 * [Windows Terminal](https://github.com/microsoft/terminal) - New Terminal application to rule them all on Windows.
 Launch CMD, PowerShell, WSL from one terminal application.
 Highly recommend.
+* [Chocolately](https://chocolatey.org/) - Command line Package Manager for Windows.
+If you need to install stuff, try this instead of going and downloading executables from places.

 ## OSX Apps
 * [Dash](https://kapeli.com/dash) - Dash is an API Documentation Browser and Code Snippet Manager.